felixrowen/sample-svelte-app/README.md

 # sample-svelte-apps
-Create a Basic Online Shop Website Using Svelte
+Create a Basic App Using Svelte